NHMDenmark/Mass-Digitizer/documentation/Postpreocessing_openRefine_documentation.md

 The broadgeographicalregion is duplicated into a column named 'localityname'.
 `"description": "Create column localityname based on column georegionname using expression grel:value"`

 The column 'catalogeddate' is needed and must be created from a timestamp column which requires these steps:
-"description": "Create column catalogeddate based on column recorddatetime using expression grel:value.slice(0,10)"
+`"description": "Create column catalogeddate based on column recorddatetime using expression grel:value.slice(0,10)"`
+`"description": "Text transform on cells in column catalogeddate using expression value.toDate()"`
+`"description": "Text transform on cells in column catalogeddate using expression grel:value.toString('dd/MM/yyyy')"`

 - Create column name 'shelf' and 'box' from the 'storagename' column by 'Add column based on this column'